jagrvargen/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 8. 8-rectangle.py - Creates a subclass Rectangle which inherits from BaseGeometry class.
 Instantiates an object with width and height.

 9. 9-rectangle.py - Implements area method for rectangle class.
 Print() prints description of rectangle.

+10. 10-square.py - Defines a class Square which inherits from the Rectangle class.

+11. 11-square.py - Adds __str__ magic method to Square class.